Key Takeaways:

 Mangilao, Guam

-The University of Guam is an excellent choice of college for those who want to achieve hands-on experience in marine issues.
-The university’s Sea Grant program works within the Mariana Islands Archipelago, a rich coastal environment with diverse habitats; myriad fish, bird, plant, and wildlife species; and fluctuating water levels.
-As such, there have been dozens of recent research projects in which both students and staff have played a role.
-The University of Guam is also home to the Marine Laboratory, a unique facility that offers students, staff, and researchers a controlled location to study the conservation and development of various marine resources.
+The University of Guam is an excellent choice for those who want to gain hands-on experience in marine issues.
+The university’s Sea Grant program operates within the Mariana Islands Archipelago, a rich coastal environment with diverse habitats, numerous fish, bird, plant, and wildlife species, and fluctuating water levels.
+As such, there have been numerous recent research projects in which both students and staff have been involved.
+The University of Guam is also home to the Marine Laboratory.
+This unique facility offers students, staff, and researchers a controlled environment in which to study the conservation and development of various marine resources.

 University of Hawai’i at Manoa